Enegnei/AppleVsFBI/AppleVsFBI.md

 then it would be more accurate to say that they are “breaking encryption” by taking advantage of a social engineering weakness which, at the present time, exists with the majority of encryption use.

-The problem here is that the encryption is already broken.
-It has been undermined by Apple's deficient security features, not only due to allowing the use of PINs but because they are a centralized point of failure with the ability to backdoor their products.
+The problem here is that the *encryption is already broken*.
+Quoting from what a "senior Apple executive" said to **Buzzfeed**, Apple's fear that they are being asked to "create a sort of master key" is misleading at best, because Apple is not being asked to *create* a key but rather *use the master key they already possess* in conjunction with a custom iOS that lacks two security features.
+Apple is being pursued because contrary to their proud claims of implimenting 'strong encryption,' they retain the ability to backdoor their products, not only through to allowing the use of PINs but because they are a centralized point of failure in regards to building proprietary firmware & software.

-Taking all of this into consideration, it would be rather more accurate to say the FBI is demanding that Apple take advantage of a security flaw which already exists.
+Taking all of this into consideration, it would be rather more accurate to say the FBI is demanding that Apple *take advantage of a sytem security flaw which already exists.*

 ## What are the technical & legal concerns involved?
 #### Technical Concerns